Database Model Usage (Laravel Style)

 Default Attribute Values

-If you want to define default values for some attributes of the model, you can set the $attributes property on the model:
+To define default values for certain attributes of a model, you can define the $attributes property on the model:

 class User extends Model